José Sand: Racing Club

 On 8 July 2012, Sand signed a contract with Racing Club in the Argentine Primera División.

 Lanús

 After a successful spell at Aldosivi, Sand returned to Lanús in December 2015 with the club declaring that he had 'returned home'.

 Deportivo Cali

 In January 2018, Sand joined Deportivo Cali to help spearhead the Colombian team's attack in their Copa Sudamericana campaign.

 Lanús

 After one year in Deportivo Cali, Sand signed for Lanús for the third time.
 The deal was announced on 15 December 2018.

+On 6 January 2021, Sand scored the only goal of the match against Vélez in the first leg of the 2020 Copa Sudamericana semifinals, becoming, at the age of 40, the oldest goalscorer in a semifinal or final in the competition's history.

+On 14 April 2022, Sand scored in a 3–1 win over Barcelona de Guayaquil in the 2022 Copa Sudamericana group stage, becoming, at the age of 41 years and 8 months, the second-oldest player to ever score in the Copa Sudamericana, only behind Richard Pellejero, who scored a brace in the 2019 Copa Sudamericana, aged 43 years and 31 days.

 International career

 In light of his excellent club form, Sand received his first-ever international call up from Alfio Basile to replace the suspended Carlos Tevez in the national squad for the FIFA World Cup qualifier with Chile in Santiago on 15 October 2008.
 He made his second appearance for Argentina in a friendly match against Panama on 20 May 2009.

 Personal life

 Sand's brother, Darío Sand, is also a professional footballer who has played for Club Agropecuario Argentino and San Martín de Tucumán.
 Sand's aunt, Nancy Sand, is a politician who served as mayor of his hometown of Bella Vista and as a member of the National Congress.